 Well-mixed Greenhouse Gases (WMGHGs)

 Well-mixed greenhouse gases generally have lifetimes of more than several years.
-AR5 assigned medium confidence to the values of atmospheric CO2 concentrations (mixing ratios) during the warm geological periods of the early Eocene and Pliocene.
+The AR5 assigned medium confidence to the values of atmospheric CO2 concentrations (mixing ratios) during the warm geological periods of the early Eocene and Pliocene.
 It concluded with very high confidence that, by 2011, the mixing ratios of CO2, CH4, and N2O in the atmosphere exceeded the range derived from ice cores for the previous 800 kyr, and that the observed rates of increase of the greenhouse gases were unprecedented on centennial timescales over at least the past 22 kyr.
 It reported that over 2005–2011 atmospheric burdens of CO2, CH4, and N2O increased, with 2011 levels of 390.5 ppm, 1803.2 ppb and 324.2 ppb, respectively.
 Increases of CO2 and N2O over 2005–2011 were comparable to those over 1996–2005, while CH4 resumed increasing in 2007, after remaining nearly constant over 1999–2006.
 A comprehensive process-based assessment of changes in CO2, CH4, and N2O is undertaken in Chapter 5.

-CO2 during 450 Ma to 800 ka
+CO2 During 450 Ma to 800 ka